 A negative reaction to certain foods can trigger inflammation, compromising your intestinal lining and causing a host of issues like faster aging and stubborn weight gain.
-If your goal is to become lean and healthy, it’s key to uncover your food intolerances!
+If your goal is to become lean and healthy, it’s important to uncover your food intolerances.

 - Address your stress.